Untold

 Just around the riverbend

-In the song, Pocahontas is also aware of the safe path she can take—marrying Kokouma, the stable and respected future village chief.
-However, she can’t suppress her curiosity about what lies beyond the familiar territory.
-She questions whether she should abandon her dreams and lead a secure life.
-Deep down, she knows that doing so would mean spiritual death for her.
+In her song, Pocahontas also sees the safe course she could take—marrying Kocoum, the steady and respected future chief of the village.
+But she can’t resist the pull of what lies on unknown ground.
+She asks herself whether she should stop dreaming and settle into a stable life.
+Deep down she knows that would mean a kind of spiritual death for her.

 Should I choose the smoothest course